If you wish to move to Sweden to live with a close relative who is already a Swedish resident, you must have a residence permit of your own.

 A relative of a refugee or of a person who has been granted asylum for some other reason can, in exceptional cases, be granted a Swedish residence permit if the two have had a very close relationship, even if they have not lived together in their former country of domicile.

 You may be required to pay an application fee.
 If your application is denied, the fee will not be refunded.
 You can read about the fees In a special information sheet.

 Who decides my case?

-The Embassy sends your application to the Migration Board in Sweden for decision.
-The Embassy will aslo notify you of the decision of the Migration Board.
+The Embassy sends your application to the Migration Agency in Sweden for decision.
+The Embassy will aslo notify you of the decision of the Migration Agency.

 The residence permit must be entered in your passport before your arrival in Sweden.
 You cannot travel to Sweden and wait for a decision there.